AdobeDocs/campaign-classic.en/help/configuration/using/adding-additional-sql-functions.md

 The function(s) to add are in a **"package" file in XML format**, whose structure is detailed in the following paragraph.

-To install it from the console, select the **Tools/Advanced/Import package** options from the menu, then the **[!UICONTROL Install from file]** , and follow the instructions in the import wizard.
+To install it from the console, select the **Tools/Advanced/Import package** options from the menu, then the **[!UICONTROL Install from file]** , and follow the instructions in the import assistant.

 >[!IMPORTANT]
 >